-Beginning January 1, 2020, the employer agrees to enroll each employee who is regularly scheduled to work 30 or more hours per week into a health insurance plan as established from time to time by the employer after acceptance of bids and in consultation with the labor/management Health Insurance Committee.
+- The employer agrees to enroll each employee who is regularly scheduled to work 30 or more hours per week into a health insurance plan as established from time to time by the employer after acceptance of bids and in consultation with the labor/management Health Insurance Committee. - 17.2 For 2022, 2023, and 2024:

-The employer shall provide a "base" employer contribution as indicated below.
+The County has established a base medical plan upon which the contributions will be determined.
 This amount will be pro-rated for eligible part-time employees regularly scheduled for 30 to 39 hours per week.